Bernardo-MG/development-docs/java/jpa.md

 To test and remember how to work with JPA use the [JPA Example](https://github.com/Bernardo-MG/jpa-example).

+## Mapping

+Entities can be mapped with annotations or by using XML.

 ## API Dependency

 There are several version of the Java Persistence API v2, which causes a lot of problems.